-3. Mr. Kumar's submissions made in his written reply are summarized as follows.

-- The promoters/suspended (i) directors of the both the companies contacted the IP in November 2019 with objective of initiation of voluntary liquidation.
+- 3. Mr. Kumar's submissions made in his written reply are summarized as follows. - The promoters/suspended directors of the both the companies contacted the IP in November 2019 with objective of initiation of voluntary liquidation.
 However, it was only around first week of March, 2020 that the decision to voluntary liquidate was finalized; - (ii) He was under the impression that application for AFA has been made by his office and it was beyond his knowledge that due to some technical errors the submission of the application was not successful: - (iii) Due to onset of COVID-19 lockdown, it was impossible to retrieve any documents from his office; - (iv) He has stated that his actions are unintentional and without any mala fide; - (v) He has confirmed that beyond public announcement he has not taken any further steps in the assignments and has not accepted any fee for the said assignments.

-4. The DC after taking into consideration the SCN, the reply to SCN, the written submission of Mr. Ajay Kumar and also the provisions of the Code, rules and the regulations made thereunder finds as follows.

-4.1 The DC notes that the provisions of the Code and regulations are spelt out in a plain and unambiguous language.
+- 4. The DC after taking into consideration the SCN, the reply to SCN, the written submission of Mr. Ajay Kumar and also the provisions of the Code, rules and the regulations made thereunder finds as follows. - 4.1 The DC notes that the provisions of the Code and regulations are spelt out in a plain and unambiguous language.
 Regulation 7A of IP regulations requires for any IP to have AFA before undertaking any assignment after 31st December 2019.
-Regulation 7A reads as follows:

-"7A.
-An insolvency professional shall not accept or undertake an assignment after 31st December, 2019 unless he holds a valid authorisation for assignment on the date of such acceptance or commencement of such assignment, as the case may be: Provided that provisions of this regulation shall not apply to an assignment which an insolvency professional is undertaking as onis issued by the IPA with which he is enrolled.
+Regulation 7A reads as follows: - "7A.
+An insolvency professional shall not accept or undertake an assianment after 31st December.
+2019 unless he holds a valid authorisation for assignment on the date of such acceptance or commencement of such assignment, as the case may be: Provided that provisions of this regulation shall not apply to an assignment which an insolvency professional is undertaking as on- - (a) 31st December, 2019; or - the date of expiry of (b) authorisation for his assignment." - 4.2 Thus, it is clear from the said Regulation that one of the essential conditions for undertaking any assignment by an IP is that he should have a valid AFA which is issued by the IPA with which he is enrolled.
 In other words, without AFA, an IP is not eligible to undertake assignments or conduct various processes thereof.
 This requirement applies to undertaking of processes/assignments under the Code including voluntary liquidation.
 'Assignment' is defined under regulation 2(a) of the IP Regulations as "any assignment of an insolvency professional as interim resolution professional, resolution professional, liquidator, bankruptcy trustee, authorised representative or in any other role under the Code".
 Regulation 7A was inserted in the IP Regulations vide notification dated 23rd July 2019, much before 31st December, 2019.
 Adequate time was given to the professionals to obtain AFA from respective IPAs.